fusioncharts/dev_centre_docs/getting-started/plain-javascript/your-first-chart-using-plain-javascript.md

 ### Convert tabular data into JSON format

 Now that you have the tabular data ready, it's time to convert it into JSON format, as FusionCharts accepts data in JSON or XML format.
-The converted format will look as shown below:
+The converted format is shown below:

 ```javascript
 {